jan-cieslik/cancer_informatics/docs/Using_R/Vectors.md

-# Vectors
+# Vectors and Lists

 A vector is defined as a place to hold a sequence of elements of the same data type.
 It is one of the data structures used in R programming.

-Vectors can be divided into two types:
+There are two fundamental one dimensional data structures holding multiple elements:

 - Atomic vectors
 - Lists